SinghAditya16/Apanacollege/README.md

 # Apanacollege
 This is my first Repository
+Founder Aditya Singh